-Transportation plays a vital role in the development of the economy of a country and the ability to sustain this development depends upon continuing improvement of the total transportation system and the associated infrastructure.
+As indicated in Chapter 1, transportation plays a vital role in the initial development of the economy of a country and this ability to sustain development depends upon continuing improvement of the total transportation system and the associated infrastructure.
 This chapter explores the role, contributions and importance of transportation systems to the economic political and social dimensions of a country or region.
 Special attention is paid to the impact of the improved transportation upon land values and the prices of goods and services.